How to Play Against Master Yi (6 Tips)

 Here are some stats recent stats from his champion page, below you can see his win rate, pick rate, and ban rate.

-How to play Master Yi
+How to counter Master Yi

 - Ward your lane to counter ganks